KoushikKumar/test_framework/README.md

         d. "tab" to focus on the next input element(of type text or password)
         e. "delete" to delete the entire input
         f. "backspace" to remove the character beside cursor
+        g. "undo" and "redo" commands support when the input element is focused

         Remarks::
         a.
 It supports even if we have added the input element dynamically